ibm-cloud-docs/activity-tracker/observe.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Managing Activity Tracker instances in the Observability UI
+# Managing instances through the Observability UI
 {: #observe}

 You can manage your Activity Tracker instances through the `Observability` dashboard in {{site.data.keyword.cloud_notm}}.